JikesRVM/jikesrvm.github.io/Contributions.md

 # Contributing Code

 If you have extended Jikes RVM and would like to contribute your extension back to the community, please use the [patch tracker](/IssueTracker/) to submit your contribution.
-Please include the following:
+If you do not want to create an account on the patch tracker, you can also send your patches to the core mailing list.
+Please include the following in both cases:

-- Your contribution in the form of patches or bundles (see below)
+- Your contribution in the form of patches (see below)
 - The appropriate Statement of Origin (see below)
 - A description of the functionality you are contributing
 - The version of Jikes RVM used to create your patch